okue/Haskyapi/README.md

 ## TODO

 - [ ] How to use Database easily
-- [ ] Easily implement RESTful api
+- [ ] Easy to implement RESTful api
+- [ ] Automatic generator of api reference

 ## Now